 But how often do we forget to ask Him?
 How frequently do we tire of asking, when the answer seems long in coming?
 We KNOW that all good and perfect things come to us from our Father, Who loves and cares for each one of us with an everlasting love.
 Let us not listen to the lies of the enemy, but prove our faith in HIM and stand fast on the word of TRUTH, by asking God for all we need and expecting Him to answer.

-Lord, how privileged we are to have a heavenly Father Who loves each one of us with an everlasting love and provides ALL we need, according to His riches in glory.
+Lord, how privileged I am that You are my heavenly Father Who loves each one of Your children with an everlasting love and provides all we need, according to Your riches in glory.
 Thank You that You loved me enough to send Jesus to die for my sins and that You delight to give good gifts to Your children.
-Lord, I know too often I have tried to provide for my own needs without asking You, or I have lost faith and stopped seeking You, when an answer is delayed... and realise that this must sadden Your heart.
-Thank You that You have provided over and above all that I could ask or think - not only in this world but in the ages to come - this I pray in Jesus' name, AMEN.
+Lord, I know too often I have tried to provide for my own needs without asking You, or I have lost faith and stopped seeking You, when an answer is delayed.
+I realise how this must sadden Your heart.
+Thank You that You have provided over and above all that I could ask or think, not only in this world but in the ages to come.
+This I pray in Jesus' name, AMEN.